Streamlining Customer Accounting Input

 Initial Launch Version of the 99%er View.

 Non-transaction blockers were fairly straight forward, externally at least.
-Most requests fell within a few categories: Information collecting we already had a UI for, external integrations, or text entry.
+Most requests fell within a few categories: Information collecting, external integrations, or text entry.
 So even if there were technically 50+ blockers we needed to account for, we only needed a few UI choices to cover all those bases.
 And some of those choices, such as external integrations, were simply buttons (lucky me).
 Text entry blockers did get a few iterations, however they were limited due to the functionality of the drawer itself.

 Early Iteration Blocker drawer for restoring a connection.